Distributed Optimization with Projection-free Dynamics: Introduction

-Among continuous-time algorithms, projection-based dynamics have been widely adopted to solve distributed optimization with constraints, on the basis of the well-developed theory in nonlinear optimization \cite{arrow1958studies,ruszczynski2011nonlinear,nagurney2012projected}.
+Among continuous-time algorithms, projection-based dynamics have been widely adopted to solve distributed optimization with constraints, on the basis of the well-developed theory in nonlinear optimization \cite{khalil2002nonlinear,ruszczynski2011nonlinear}.
 Various projection-based dynamics have been designed with techniques in dynamical systems and control theory.
-Specifically, \cite{mateos2016distributed} used saddle-point subgradient methods with Laplacian averaging to design distributed projected dynamics for convex-concave saddle-point problems with agreement constraints, while \cite{niederlander2016exponentially} identified a nonsmooth Lyapunov function to prove exponential convergence of distributed projected dynamics for nonsmooth constrained optimization.
-Moreover, \cite{yang2016multi} proposed a proportional-integral protocol to solve distributed constrained optimization with projection operators, and also proved the convergence for a distributed protocol only with integral terms when local objective functions are strictly convex, while \cite{zeng2016distributed} proposed distributed dynamics where the projection maps are with respect to tangent cones.
-However, projection-based design implies that agents will encounter a quadratic optimization at issue when a variable needs to find the nearest point to a set.
-When the constraints are expressed at a complex structure such as polyhedrons, the computational cost of quadratic subproblems discourages agents from employing projection-based dynamics, particularly for high-dimensional optimization problems.
+For example, \cite{yang2016multi} proposed a proportional-integral protocol to solve distributed constrained optimization, while \cite{zeng2016distributed} proposed distributed dynamics where the projection maps are with respect to tangent cones.
+However, projection-based design implies that agents will encounter a quadratic subproblem when a variable needs to find its nearest point to a set.
+When the constraints are expressed as complex structures, the computational cost of quadratic subproblems discourages agents from employing projection-based approaches, particularly for high-dimensional constraints.

+Meanwhile, though the primal-dual method is another common tool for distributed constrained optimization \cite{yuan2015regularized,yi2016initialization,zhu2018projected,yang2019survey,liang2020distributed}, the attendant difficulties and challenges actually occur in the high dimension of the algorithm, since the dimension of dual dynamics is as high as the dimension of the constraints.
+This brings extra burden in local storage, algorithm iteration and distributed communication.
+Furthermore, practical constraints are usually equipped with sparsity, that is, we may spend huge calculation resources to iterate the additional dual dynamics.
+Nowadays, considering the optimization with large-scale data or constraints, such as sparse PCA, structural SVM, and matrix completion, researchers are eagerly seeking efficient and specific tools for optimization with high-dimensional constraints, rather than the common approaches like projection-based or primal-dual algorithms.